 “Biodesign” has become a global phenomenon, with training programs like ours now operating around the world.
-Over the past decade, Stanford Biodesign has had a hand in inspiring or advising at least 18 educational programs in countries ranging from Canada and Chile to Russia and Israel.
+Over the past decade, Stanford Biodesign has had a hand in inspiring or advising more than 30 educational programs in 18 countries ranging from Israel and India to Singapore and Sweden.

 One reason our approach is going global is that our unique biodesign innovation process works everywhere.
 When you’re identifying needs, whether you’re in a hospital in Palo Alto or an infusion clinic in rural China, it requires you to immerse yourself in the clinical and cultural environment and consider the unique perspectives and priorities of those stakeholders.
 When you’re inventing a solution, the process forces you to carefully consider exactly how and where it will be used.
 And when you’re implementing a solution, it again requires you to examine everything from traditions to economics to infrastructure so you can successfully get your product to patients.
 By innovating in this way, the biodesign innovation process can be used to effectively develop and deliver everything from high-end solutions for affluent populations in well-established markets to low-cost technologies intended to improve access for millions of patients in developing countries.